SATAKSHI08/jpf-wiki-sync/devel/Bytecode-Factories.md

                        "LADD", "LSUB", "LMUL", "LDIV"
   };

-  // where do they reside
-  protected static final String BC_PREFIX = "gov.nasa.jpf.numeric.bytecode.";
+  // where do they reside like address protected static final String BC_PREFIX = "gov.nasa.jpf.numeric.bytecode.";

   // what classes should use them